aschmidt75/mcollective-docker-agent/README.md

 ##What##

 This is a simple MCollective Agent for the Docker API.
 It uses the [geku/docker-client](https://github.com/geku/docker-client) to access the docker API.
-On the other end it exposes the docker api services as actions within the mcollective agent.
+On the other end it exposes the services as actions within the mcollective agent.
+An mcollective application allows for easy rpc calls on multiple container hosts.

 ##Why##

 Maintaining a large container-based setup can become hard.
 A client would have to connect to individual docker daemons, which does not scale very well.
-Using the Docker agent, a client can have access to docker daemons on multiple hosts/vms, controlling all of them in parallel.
+Using this agent, a client can have access to docker daemons on multiple hosts/vms, controlling all of them in parallel.

 For more information on MCollective, see this [introduction](http://puppetlabs.com/mcollective/introduction/).